 If you had a C-section some exercises could bother your incision site, so back off until you are ready and only do exercises you are completely comfortable doing.
 If you feel some discomfort try saying “hut” while doing the work.
 And/or support your abdominal area with a pillow for more comfort.
-Otherwise you should be able to exercise around 6 weeks when your doctor releases you.
+You should be able to exercise around the 6 week postpartum appointment when your doctor releases you.
 You will just need to start out a little slower than if you had a vaginal delivery.
 And you may feel numbness for a few months after your procedure.
 Why?
 Your nerves were cut and will take a bit to recover.

 C-Sections vs. Vaginal Birth

 A C-section is like having a cast on your arm.
 It will take longer to recover, but the good news is you can have the same end result as a vaginal delivery.
 As you read above, a bikini cut c-section does not cut through your muscles.
 The fascia is one of the 5 layers cut as your doctor goes in to get the baby.
 Fascia covers the muscles and acts as a sheathe to keep our waists compact.
 Of course if your muscles are not tone underneath there is a lot more compacting for the fascia to do!
 After birth your fascia will be back to 90% of its original strength within in 6 weeks, the other 10% will come back within a year.
 You cannot strengthen or tighten your fascia without surgery…so preventative measures are necessary…staying within the recommended weight gain is a must!